What is a hand plane?

 Read more about scrapers from my article: Cabinet scraper – a tool with a cutting-edge technology

-A Shoulder plane – Master of trimming shoulders, rabbets, tenons, and grooves
+Shoulder Plane: Master of shoulders, rabbets, tenons, and grooves

 A shoulder plane is a specialist plane with low-angle blade flush with the edges of the plane.
 The low angle is ideal for the end grain cutting. a Rebate plane is similar but with a higher angle of the blade.
 A Full-width blade can cut right into the corners of shoulder and the tenon.

-A Rebate (rabbet) plane – Plane for cutting rabbets along the grain
+Rebate (rabbet) Plane – For cutting rabbets along the grain

 A simple tool with a long history.
 Rebate planes iron extends the full width of the sole.
 It enables the plane to cut a deep rebate without the sides of the plane interfering process.

 Rebate planes usually have adjustable depth stop and guide fence which allows precise setting of the depth and width.
 Some rebate planes have two positions for the blade; One for normal use and other for planing for the stopped rebate.